RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 ### Tables

 Pandoc tables are designed to look natural in plain text (but require a monospace font for readability).
 Table cells can span multiple lines.
 Table cells can contain block-level elements (multiple paragraphs, lists, code blocks).
 Row spans and column spans are not currently supported.
 Captions are supported.
 Cell alignment is determined implicitly, based on the position of the column header.
-Cell widths are also determined implicitly, based on the width of the column.
+Relative cell widths in the output format will mirror the relative widths of the columns in the markdown source.

 Simple table: